yyasharr/Yashar-CSharp-Libraries/README.md

 - `public int Height()` - Returns the height (depth) of the binary tree.
 (0 if null)
 - `public int CompareTo(Treenode other)` - Compares the data of this node with another given node.
 If this is greater than other, return 1.
 Otherwise 0 and 1 for equal or smaller respectively.
 - `public bool ValidateBST()` - Returns true if the tree starting at this Treenode is a Binary Search Tree.
 - `public Treenode DeleteNode_BST(int key)` - Deletes a node with the data of the given key from the BST and returns the new root.
+- `public void Print()` - Prints the entire tree on a Windows Form.
 Returns the current root if it's not a binary search tree.
 - `public bool IsBalanced()` - Returns true if the tree starting at this node is balanced, false otherwise.
 - `public Treenode LowestCommonAncestor_BST(Treenode n1, Treenode n2)` - Returns the lowest common ancestor of a binary search tree.
 Will throw an exception if it's not BST.
 - `public Treenode LowestCommonAncestor(Treenode n1, Treenode n2)` - Returns the lowest common ancestor of a binary tree.
 Will return null if either of the nodes do not exist in the tree.